herotechcourse/kotlin-lotto-precourse/README.md

 - Rearrange  the folder to include Input and outputHandler
 - Test it out in the main application
 - Modify the class to use constant 1000 as opposed to hard coding
+- leave the rest for now as all we need is the amount to implement purchase

+### 4. Implement LottoMachine
+-